 2. Using Your Teeth As Tools

 Similar to biting your fingernails, using your teeth as tools may also cause teeth to shift, chip, break, or become infected.
 Using your teeth to open a bottle, tear a tag, hold a nail, or bobby pin are all examples of using your teeth as tools.
-This is definitely not recommended.
+This is harming your teeth and definitely not recommended.
 Teeth are strong but they are not meant to be used as tools.
 They are to be used for chewing and tearing food only.

 3. Utilizing Toothpicks Incorrectly